huggingface/huggingface_hub/docs/hub/how-to-upstream.md

 # -> Non-zero code indicates the error code if there was an error.
 ```

-When `blocking=False`, commands are tracked and your script will only exit when all pushes are completed, even if other errors occur in your script.
+When `blocking=False`, commands are tracked, and your script will only exit when all pushes are completed, even if other errors occur in your script.
 Some additional useful commands for checking the status of a push include:

 ```python
 # Inspect an error.